Nokse22/inspector/README.md

   <p>
   A Gtk4 Libadwaita wrapper for various cli commands.
 The commands are already installed on any system usually.

+Suggestions are welcome.
+The idea for the app is to make a graphical user interface for common commands.
   </p>

   <details><summary><h2>Click here for screenshots 🖼️</h2></summary>